LivingLegacyMedia/vowbound/chapter_20.md

 Torin grinned—the fierce expression of someone who'd spent too long broken and was finally getting to break something back.
 "Good."

 Somewhere in the west, Draven was rebuilding.
 Plotting.
 Preparing for their next confrontation.
+Searching desperately for the coin he didn't yet know Cassian possessed.

 Let him prepare.
+Let him search.

 Cassian was done waiting for permission to fight.
 Done hoping for peaceful solutions with people who dealt in slavery.
 Done being careful.

 He'd made the Supreme Voice bleed once.

+He'd taken one of his coins.

-Next time, he'd make him fall.
+Next time, he'd take everything.

 The volunteers moved through the district like a storm, freeing the enslaved, offering choices to the desperate, building something that couldn't be broken by force alone.

-And in the fading light, Cassian smiled.
+And in the fading light, with the Coin of Waters warm against his chest alongside his own bonded coins, Cassian smiled.

 This was just the beginning.